 CEO: “What if we don’t train them and they stay?”

-This exchange captures a real dilemma – not just about staff turnover, but about the return on investment.
-Many organisations hold back on training because they’re afraid of wasting money if people leave.
+This exchange captures a real dilemma – not just about staff turnover, but about return on investment.
+Many organisations hold back on training because they’re afraid of time and money invested if people leave.

 But that hesitation can backfire.
 When teams don’t receive the training they need, the impact shows up in disengagement, safety issues, low confidence, and poor performance.
 What seems like saving money today can quietly cost your organisation tomorrow.